alyssamichelle/progress/The Future of JS 2018.md

 ![](http://cl.nicoll.co/oGvE/Image%202017-12-11%20at%205.33.25%20pm.png)

 React did really well on not only the stackoverflow dev survey for 2017 but also The State of JS survey.
-These aren't fully comprehensive representations of web devs as a whole, but they are an interesting window into
+These aren't fully comprehensive representations of the web dev world as a whole, but they are an interesting window into it.

 **Stackoverflow Dev Survey 2017**